Leeman92/ImgurCrawler/README.md

 =========

 Easy download for big "albums/gallerys" (not sure what they are called in imgur).
 Names of pictures all lowercase.
 Spaces replaced with _ and no double download [Goes by Name though]
+You can easily select the ammount of pictures that are downloaded maximum
+You can easily tell where to download from [Within imgut & only certain sort of albums so far]

 Libs used
 ==========